marinamarshall/meditation-website/README.md

 It was necessary to leave the form action as "#" so as not to show errors

+## Further Testing
+* The website was tested on a variety of screen sizes such as Desktop, iPad and iPhone SE.
+* The website was tested on Google Chrome, Safari, Microsoft Edge and Internet Explorer.
+* Friends and family were asked to test the site and review it, documenting any bugs or design issues.

 ## Deployment

 1. go to GitHub.com and select the repository to be deployed.
-2. Go to the settings tab.
+2. At the top of the repository, go to the settings tab.
-3. Scroll down to GitHub pages section and click the source button
+3. Scroll down to "GitHub Pages" section and click the source button
 4. Select branch as master.
 5. Click save.
 6. Refresh the page.